solo-io/workshops/gloo-mesh/README.md

 ## Lab environment

 Gloo Mesh can be run in its own cluster or co-located with an existing mesh.
-In this exercise, SMH will run in its own dedicated management cluster, while the two managed Istio meshes will run in separate clusters.
+In this exercise, Gloo Mesh will run in its own dedicated management cluster, while the two managed Istio meshes will run in separate clusters.

 ![Lab](images/lab.png)